-- It’s a good idea to do Maintenance Testing before major changes are made to existing software and without the need for an expensive re-testing phase.
+- It’s a good idea to do Maintenance Testing before major changes are made to existing software without an expensive re-testing phase.

-- It ensures that changes made during post-release development are not causing problems with other parts of the system, which can be hard to detect before release without enough hours spent in regression testing.
+- It ensures that changes made during post-release development are not causing problems with other system parts, which can be hard to detect before release without enough hours spent in regression testing.

 - In regression testing, testers retest features and parts of the software that were already tested before a new release.

 - Bug fixes won’t work properly if they conflict with new features introduced by the new release.